 Free trial: www.weebly.com

-Solid All-Round Package
+Solid All-Round Package for Beginners

 Jimdo is a German website creator with more than 20m websites to its name.
 Ease of use is also their credo.
 That’s why they introduced Jimdo Dolphin (“no coding required”), a new system that promises a working website in only 3 minutes.
 Surprisingly, it’s true!
 It’s ideal for small local businesses that already have some information online on Google Maps and Instagram, for example.
 Jimdo will then just pull the information and create the website for you.